-Substitute Senate Bill No. 1316 seeks to amend Section 12-195h of the general statutes regarding the assignment of municipal property tax liens.
-The bill permits municipalities to assign liens for unpaid taxes to third parties, granting these assignees the same rights and powers as the municipalities in enforcing the liens.
-A significant change introduced by the bill is the reduction of the interest rate on delinquent tax obligations from
+Substitute Senate Bill No. 1316 seeks to amend Section 12-195h of the general statutes concerning the assignment of municipal property tax liens.
+The bill permits municipalities to assign liens for unpaid taxes to third parties, allowing these assignees to exercise the same rights as municipalities in enforcing the liens.
+A significant change introduced by the bill is the reduction of the interest rate on delinquent tax obligations from eighteen percent to twelve percent for assignments executed on or after July 1, 2026.
+The bill also establishes new requirements for assignees, including the provision of payoff statements, written notifications to property owners, and detailed reporting to municipalities.

 Statutes affected: Raised Bill: 12-195h